Nikon IF SP WP (Prostars) 7x50 Review

 Point the Prostars at Jupiter and the Galilean moons are visible, but again a higher power would be preferable.
 A very minor amount of flare is present on the Jovian disk, but this could well be residual astigmatism in my eyes exacerbated by the low power (every 7x bino I have tried shows a little flare on Jupiter).

 On a dark night it becomes clear that the Prostars are designed for sweeping star-fields.
 Stellar images are tight and colour transmission is very good: intense orange on Betelgeuse, vivid blue white on Rigel.
-Clustered can be enjoyed right out towards the field stop.
+Clusters can be enjoyed right out to the field stop.